vtex-apps/store-discussion/CONTRIBUTING.md

 The event is open to everyone and you are always welcome!
 Important to note that the event is conducted in Portuguese, but if you don't speak the language, no worries.
 You can come and ask us your questions in English.

-To participate in the event, join [this Zoom room](https://vtex.zoom.us/j/96795350497?pwd%3DSzBYY25FdnQrSkdwbWtKQVh3K2lWdz09&sa=D) at Tuesdays 4PM GMT-3 (Brasília time).
+To participate in the event, join [this Zoom room](https://vtex.zoom.us/j/96795350497?pwd%3DSzBYY25FdnQrSkdwbWtKQVh3K2lWdz09&sa=D) on Tuesdays at 4PM GMT-3 (Brasília time).